mtanneau/DER_experiments/README.md

 # DER experiments

-This repository contains data and scripts for reproducing the computational experiments of
+This repository contains data and scripts for reproducing the computational experiments presented in Section 6 of _Tulip: An open-source interior-point linear optimization solver with abstract linear algebra_.

 ## Installation instructions